NuzzoleseAlessio/Offside/README.md

 # Offside!

-A C++ (RayLib) 2 player offline football game based on the famous Pong game
+A C/C++ (RayLib) 2 player offline football game based on the famous Pong game

 ## how to play
 You can start `Offside! game.exe` in the build folder (only for windows)